Oru Thekkan Thallu Case: Production

 On 14 July 2021, Biju Menon announced that his next film would be Oru Thekkan Thallu Case and released the film's first look graphic poster of the four pivotal characters.
 On 10 November 2021, Nimisha Sajayan informed that the principal photography of the film would start soon.
 In February 2022, the crew of the film announced that the shoot of the film is completed.

 Soundtrack

 The music of the film is composed by Justin Varghese.

 Release

+Theatrical

-Oru Thekkan Thallu Case released in theatres on 8 September 2022.
+Oru Thekkan Thallu Case was released in theatres on 8 September 2022.